Skip to Content

 This year, the House and Senate conferees couldn’t reach agreement on the big differences between their proposals.
 The Senate budget included major new investments for public schools, while the House budget uses that money and more for large tax cuts, mostly for profitable corporations and wealthy individuals.

 But as an initial step forward, the conferees did propose a “skinny,” or stop-gap, budget agreement to make required deposits to the state’s Revenue Stabilization (“rainy day”) Fund, provide some surplus revenue from the prior fiscal year to capital projects and the Virginia Retirement System as they had agreed to do in last year’s budget agreement, make technical updates to K-12 funding, and provide $16.8 million toward fixing the $201 million math error by the State Department of Education.
-This stop-gap budget passed the House and Senate and is before the governor for any amendments and line-item vetoes, which would be considered by the House and Senate during the reconvened session on April 12.
+This stop-gap budget passed the House and Senate and the governor has proposed some additional amendments, which will be considered by the House and Senate during the reconvened session on April 12.
+The governor’s amendments update revenue estimates, provide funding to make sure Virginia can meet its obligations to TANF recipients, provides federal COVID relief funds to help fund the required Medicaid redetermination of eligibility process, and to authorize a loan for a high-performance data center at Jefferson Lab.

 What’s next

-In addition to the governor’s opportunity to make amendments and line-item vetoes to the stop-gap budget, legislators have stated they are still working on the main budget.
+In addition to addressing the governor’s amendments to the stop-gap budget, legislators have stated they are still working on the main budget.

 With the “stop-gap” budget appropriating just over $1 billion of the approximately $4.5 billion in available resources, major opportunities remain for legislators to invest in great schools for every Virginia student, health care for children, and other priorities that help to build a strong economy and support thriving communities.
 Yet threats also remain, including a proposed $1 billion in tax cuts in the House budget.
 It is important to understand that legislators do not have to pass more budget amendments this year – they already passed a two-year budget that includes the upcoming fiscal year.
 Not passing amendments would mean the state goes into next year with very large surpluses, which would likely be appropriated during the 2024 session for one-time items.
 If legislators do pass additional amendments, it’s important that they focus on what matters most for families and communities: targeted help for families struggling with increasing costs, fixing schools, expanding health care access, and making sure profitable corporations and wealthy individuals pay their fair share.